A phase-field approach to model evaporation from porous media: Modeling and upscaling

 The general form for conservation of energy in the fluid phase $\alpha$ is given by

-Here, $u_{\alpha}$, $v_{\alpha}^{2}=\|\mathbf v_\alpha\|^2$, ${\rm k}_{\alpha}$ and ${\rm T}_{\alpha}$ are the internal energy per unit mass, the square of the velocity magnitude, the heat conductivity and the temperature of the phase $\alpha$, respectively.
-Note that the first term on the left hand side of equation \eqref{ES1-12} represents energy accumulation, the next two terms describe energy transport due to advection and volume change, respectively; while the terms on the right hand side represents energy transport due to conduction, viscous stress, and body forces respectively.
-We assume that all the phases are following Fourier's law for heat conduction.
+Here, $u_{\alpha}$, $v_{\alpha}^{2} = \|\mathbf v_\alpha\|^2$, $k_{\alpha}$ and ${\rm T}_{\alpha}$ are the internal energy per unit mass, the square of the velocity magnitude, the heat conductivity and the temperature of the phase $\alpha$, respectively.
+Note that the first term on the left-hand side of equation \eqref{ES1-12} represents energy accumulation, the next two terms describe energy transport due to advection and volume change, respectively; while the terms on the right-hand side represent energy transport due to conduction, viscous stress, and body forces respectively.
+We assume that all the phases follow Fourier's law for heat conduction.

-One may note that equation \eqref{ES1-12} contains the equation for conservation of kinetic energy.
+One may note that equation \eqref{ES1-12} contains the equation for the conservation of kinetic energy.
 This can be easily derived from the momentum equation \eqref{ES1-6}, by taking the dot product of the velocity ${\rm {\bf v}}_{\alpha}$ with the equation \eqref{ES1-6}.
-Using some simple algebraic manipulation leads to
+Using some simple algebraic manipulations lead to

-It can be noticed that all of the work of the body forces in the total energy equation \eqref{ES1-12} goes to change the kinetic energy.
-Then the rest of the right-hand side of equation \eqref{ES1-13} consists of the parts of the surface force work term as affecting the kinetic energy.
+We note that all of the work of the body forces in the total energy equation \eqref{ES1-12} goes to change the kinetic energy.
+Then, the rest of the right-hand side of equation \eqref{ES1-13} consists of the parts of the surface force work term as affecting the kinetic energy.
 Now, subtracting equation \eqref{ES1-13} from equation \eqref{ES1-12} gives the internal energy equation